 - Preventing & dealing with relapse

 The results so far have been very exciting.
-All participants with diabetes or prediabetes reversed their conditions coming off diabetic, blood pressure and other medications.
+Most participants with diabetes or prediabetes reversed their conditions coming off diabetic, blood pressure and other medications.
 In addition, participants who needed

 “I was afraid of going blind because of my diabetes!

 I was diagnosed with type 2 diabetes 12 years ago and recently developed serious eye complications, which I was told could lead to blindness.
 Thrive gave me the tools to take back control of my health.
 My eye condition has now significantly improved, I have reversed my diabetes, come off diabetic medication and lost a stone in weight.”

 I’ve been overweight for many years and was diagnosed with prediabetes a few years ago.
 I’ve now reversed the prediabetes and my blood sugars are in a normal range.
 I’ve lost a stone in weight, three inches from my waistline and the migraine headaches I’d suffered daily for over thirty years are gone.
 General aches and pains are vastly improved, I sleep better and have more energy than I have had in a long time.
 I highly recommend Thrive to anyone whose health is at risk from obesity, metabolic syndrome, diabetes or is pre-diabetic as I was.”

 I was diagnosed in April 2018 as being pre-diabetic, with high cholesterol which frightened the life out of me, together with